gshimansky/data-science-processing-workload/README.md

 Description
 -----------

-This is a data science processing workload for a proposed SPEC Workstation benchmark.
-It required modin, so the easiest way to install it is to create modin conda environment, like this:
+This benchmark required modin, so the easiest way to install it is to create modin conda environment, like this:

 ```